 Wildland ethics depend upon attitude and awareness rather than on rules and regulations.
-While at Dan Beard, Rich Cabins and other entry points into the Valle Vidal, you will have the opportunity to learn how to enjoy wildland with respect to hiking, camping, eating meals, and disposal of trash without leaving a scar or trace.
-You will also receive further "Leave No Trace" information at Whiteman Vega, Ring Place, and Seally Canyon.
-Your Wilderness Pledge Guia will help you learn the techniques of Leave No Trace.
+While camping off of Philmont property in the Valle Vidal or any other locations, you are expected to employ Leave No Trace methods at Dan Beard, Rich Cabins and other entry points into the Valle Vidal.
+You will have the opportunity to learn how to enjoy wildland with respect to hiking, camping, eating meals, and disposal of trash without leaving a scar or trace.
+Your Wilderness Pledge Guia and Ranger will help you learn the techniques of Leave No Trace.